coredds/eniGOma/examples/use-cases/README.md

 ---

-*These use case examples demonstrate practical applications of eniGOma while maintaining appropriate security practices.*
+*These use case examples demonstrate practical applications of enigoma while maintaining appropriate security practices.*